Skip advert

 Leg room, head room & passenger space

-There are three seats of Isofix mounting points in the Polestar hidden behind plastic covers on the front passenger seat and outer rear seats.
-During our testing we noted that the rear door openings are smaller than we’d expect, due in part to the sloping angle of the roof line, which doesn’t help when it comes to fitting a child seat.
+There are three seats of ISOFIX mounting points in the Polestar hidden behind plastic covers.
+One is on the front passenger seat, while the other two are on the outer positions of the rear seats.
+During our testing, we noted that the rear door openings are smaller than we’d expect due in part to the sloping angle of the roof line, which doesn’t help when it comes to fitting a child seat.

 Boot

-Boot space for the Polestar 2 is a decent 405 litres, which extends to 1,095 litres with the rear seats folded.
+The Polestar 2's boot space is a decent 405 litres, which extends to 1,095 litres with the rear seats folded.
 It has an advantage over the Tesla Model 3 and Hyundai Ioniq 6 in that it has a hatchback tailgate that opens up much wider than its American and Korean rivals, making it easier to load luggage.
-There is also an extra 41 litres of stowage in the car’s nose or ‘frunk’, although it’s only really big enough to store the charging cables.
+There is also an extra 41 litres of stowage in the car’s nose or ‘frunk’, although it’s only big enough to store the charging cables.

 Towing